mehdibelhajamor/HackZone-CTF-2021/Lubear Revenge/README.md

         print("Invalid selection")
 ```

-Connecting to the netcat server we got this prompt:
+Connecting to the netcat server we got this prompt :

 ![2021-05-02 23_17_41-Kali - VMware Workstation](https://user-images.githubusercontent.com/62826765/116829635-a798f800-ab9c-11eb-9bcd-f79d9babc0e1.png)

-we have 3 choices:
+we have 3 choices :
 ```
 1 - sign : sign a commande in ['cat s*', 'ls', 'whoami'] 2 - exec : execute a commande given it's signature